CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/plugin-templates.md

 # Plugin Templates

-AppEngine plugin templates help streamline the development of custom plugins by providing pre-configured, ready-to-use project structures.
+CompuTec AppEngine plugin templates help streamline the development of custom plugins by providing pre-configured, ready-to-use project structures.
 Whether you're building a backend-only plugin or one with a UI5-based frontend, these templates act as a solid starting point—saving time and enforcing consistency.

 ---